David Carr (wrestler): 2020-21

+In 2024, Carr wrestled his senior season looking to avenge last year's NCAA finals loss.
+He wrestled to a 27-2 record with a 65% bonus rate.
+He finished 3rd at the Cliff Keen Invitational and 2nd at the Big 12 Championship.
+He helped lead the Cyclones to their first Big 12 team title since 2010.
+Carr entered the 2024 NCAA Championships as a #4 seed, the lowest of his career.
+He beat the #1 seed O'Toole in the semi finals, taking a 3-2 series lead on O'Toole.
+In the finals, he beat the #2 seed, U20 World Champion, Mitchell Mesenbrink 9-8 to claim his 2nd National Championship.
+He finished his collegiate career as a two-time NCAA Champion, four-time Big 12 Champion, and a five-time NCAA All-American with a 125-6 career record.

+After the 2023–24 season, Carr was named by the Big 12 as the men's recipient of the Bob Bowlsby Award, described by the conference as its "most prestigious individual accolade."
+The award, voted on by Big 12 athletic directors, is presented to the men's and women's athletes deemed "the absolute best in the Big 12 for their leadership and excellence, on and off the field of competition."

 Freestyle career

 Cadet & Junior

 Carr was a standout youth-level freestyle wrestler and his eligibility to compete at this level expired in early 2020.
 As a cadet, he was a World bronze-medalist, a US National champion and a two-time National finalist.
 As a junior, he became the 19' World Champion and was also a US Open and Fargo National champion.

 Senior

 2019

 Carr made his senior debut as an 18-year old at the Dave Schultz Memorial International.
 He won his first two bouts in a row with a notable win over four-time NCAA Division I All-American Dylan Ness before being thrown to the consolation bracket by the accomplished Olympian Frank Molinaro in a very close 8-9 decision.
 He then faced another DI All-American in Sammy Sasso, whom he also lost to on points.

 Carr then went on to compete at the Granma y Cerro Pelado International.
 He once again defeated two opponents in a row with a victory over an NCAA Division I All-American in Anthony Collica.
 He was then defeated by four-time All-American Brandon Sorensen and three-timer Lavion Mayes, but still competed for the bronze-medal against Franklin Maren, whom he defeated to claim the medal.